-- 2. Run MagInstall.exe the patch installation file on the workstation.
-Depending on whether the patch is a Clinical Display patch a Clinical Capture patch, or a TeleReader patch, the patch will install the respective client. - 3.
-Follow the instructions on your screen to go through the steps of the installation wizard. - 4.
+- 2. If you see a window prompting you to install Microsoft Visual C++ runtime, click the Install button in the window to install Microsoft Visual C++ runtime. - 3.
+Run MagInstall.exe the patch installation file on the workstation.
+Depending on whether the patch is a Clinical Display patch a Clinical Capture patch, or a TeleReader patch, the patch will install the respective client. - 4.
+Follow the instructions on your screen to go through the steps of the installation wizard. - 5.
 Click Finish to complete the installation.